 - 1 teaspoon coarsely ground black pepper

-- 1. In the morning, combine 2 tablespoons salt and about a cup of warm water in a large bowl or container.
-Stir to dissolve the salt.
-Trim the chicken of excess skin and fat.
-Add the chicken to the bowl.
-Cover with very cold water and add a tray of ice cubes.
-Swish around with your hand to disperse them.
-Chill in the refrigerator until dinner time.
+- In the morning, combine 2 tablespoons salt and the warm water in a large bowl or container.
+Stir until the salt dissolves.
+Trim the chicken of any excess skin and fat.
+Add the pieces to the brine, add enough cold water to completely cover the chicken, and then add a tray of ice cubes and swish around with your hand to disperse them.
+Refrigerate until dinner time.

 - Preheat your oven to 400°F (200°C).
 Put the butter in a roasting pan large enough to fit the chicken thighs in a single layer.
 Place the pan in the oven to preheat.

 - Remove the chicken from the fridge and pat it completely dry with paper towels.
 In a 1-gallon resealable plastic bag, toss the flour, remaining 1 tablespoon salt, and the pepper.
 Seal the bag and give it a good shake.
 Add the chicken pieces, 2 at a time, and shake them until thoroughly coated.
 As you lift them out of the bag, shake them off vigorously to remove any excess flour.
 This is vital.
 You don’t want a gummy coating.
 Line them up on a plate and repeat with the remaining chicken thighs and flour.

 - Place the chicken pieces in the roasting pan, skin side down, and oven-fry until chestnut brown in color and crisp on the bottom, about 40 minutes (sometimes it takes as long as an hour).
 Don’t flip them until this happens.
 Use a thin metal spatula to scrape them from the pan and turn them.
 Then bake until the other side is the same way, 20 to 40 minutes more.